Correlation Function of Self-Conjugate Partitions: $q$-Difference Equation and Quasimodularity: Preliminaries

 The conjugation $\lambda^t$ of a partition $\lambda$ is obtained by reflection along the main diagonal of the Young diagram corresponding to this partition.
 More precisely, $\lambda^t$ is the partition of length $\lambda_1$ defined by

 For example, the conjugation of the partition $(8,4,4,2,1)$ in Figure \ref{fig:yd} is $(5,4,3,3,1,1,1,1)$.
 The partition $\lambda$ is called self-conjugate if $\lambda=\lambda^t$.
-Intuitively, if $\lambda$ is self-conjugate, then the Young diagram corresponding $\lambda$ is invariant under the rotation along the main diagonal.
+Intuitively, if $\lambda$ is self-conjugate, then the Young diagram corresponding to $\lambda$ is invariant under reflection across the main diagonal.
 We denote by $\mathscr{P}$ and $\mathscr{P}^s$ the set of all partitions and the set of all self-conjugate partitions respectively.

 The Frobenius notation of a partition $\lambda$ is defined by

 where $r$ is the length of the main diagonal of the Young diagram corresponding to $\lambda$ and

 We call $r=r(\lambda)$ the Frobenius length and $(m_i|n_i)$ the Frobenius coordinates of this partition.
 One can notice that, a partition $\lambda$ is self-conjugate if and only if $m_i=n_i$ for all $i=1,...,r(\lambda)$.